Run a quick test evaluation with limited samples

 params:

-request_timeout: 3600 # timeout for API requests in seconds
+request_timeout: 3600 # timeout for API request in seconds

-limit_samples: 10 # limit number of samples for quick testing
+limit_samples: 10 # TEST ONLY: Limits all benchmarks to 10 samples for quick testing

 tasks: